LVTINO: LAtent Video consisTency INverse sOlver for High Definition Video Restoration: Experiments

 \paragraph{Results.} Experiments in Table~\ref{tab:comparison} refer to \textbf{Problems A, B} and \textbf{C}, and are obtained with different numerical schemes for~\eqref{eq:split-Langevin-video-4}.
 We fix the hyperparameters per problem to better tackle the different degradations; see Table~\ref{tab:hyperparams} in Appendix~\ref{sec:app_choice_prox} for more details and for an ablation study.

-For the more challenging \textbf{Problem C}, to stabilize and warm-start \LVTINO, we use the joint deblurring/interpolation network of~\cite{Shang2023JointVM}\footnote{Which is trained on the GoPRO240 dataset ~\citep{Nah2016DeepMC}.} to produce a temporally interpolated version of $\vy$, which we then upsample via bilinear spatial interpolation so that it can be used as initialization $\vx_0$.
+For the more challenging \textbf{Problem C}, to stabilize and warm-start \LVTINO, we use the joint deblurring/interpolation network of~\cite{Shang2023JointVM}\footnote{Which is trained on the GoPRO240 train dataset ~\citep{Nah2016DeepMC}.} to produce a temporally interpolated version of $\vy$, which we then upsample via bilinear spatial interpolation so that it can be used as initialization $\vx_0$.
 This warm-start allows us to reduce the number of integration steps, bringing the NFEs to $7$.
+The same model, referred to as VIDUE, is used as a baseline comparison in Table~\ref{tab:comparison} and Table~\ref{tab:comparison_gopro}.

 We further provide a visual analysis of motion quality using fixed vertical slices of video frames, following ~\cite{Cohen2024SliceditZV}, who observed that spatiotemporal slices of natural videos resemble natural images.
 Figure~\ref{fig:slices_223} and Appendix~\ref{sec:additional} in Figures~\ref{fig:slices_2960} and~\ref{fig:slices_400} show $(i,\tv)$ slices.
 These reveal that even for small motions, L\AV TINO more closely preserves ground truth temporal continuity.